top of page

 Insurance Programs

-Judy works with Lumina Health, Sunlife Insurance, and accepts referrals from Sunlife for clients who are insured through Sunlife.
-Judy can also work with Canada Life, Great West Life or any other program that requires their clients to work with a registered psychologist.
-The client pays Judy and is provided with a receipt that provides information on session time, length, client name, and Judy’s registration number.
+Judy, Paula, Milo and Nina work with Lumina Health, Sunlife Insurance, and accepts referrals from Sunlife for clients who are insured through Sunlife.
+Judy,Milo and Paula can also work with Canada Life, Great West Life or any other program that requires their clients to work with a registered psychologist.
+The client pays their counsellor and is provided with a receipt that provides information on session time, length, client name, and the counsellor’s registration number.
+Nina additionally works with Greenshield and Blue Cross; all psychologists can also work with these insurers.

 bottom of page